-For quite some time, there have been three basic types of backups: full, incremental and differential.
-More recently though, data backup software vendors have introduced some newer types of backups that you might not be familiar with.
-Before I do though, I am going to give you a quick crash course in full, incremental and differential backups.
+For quite some time, there have been three basic types of backup: full, incremental and differential.
+All three have benefits and drawbacks, so deciding which one works best for you will take some research.
+Just in case you didn't feel you had enough options, data backup software vendors have also introduced new types of backups that you might not be as familiar with.

-A full backup is exactly what the name implies.
-It is a full copy of your entire data set.
-Although full backups arguably provide the best protection, most organizations only use them on a periodic basis because they are time consuming, and often require a large number of tapes or disk.
+A full backup is exactly what the name implies: It is a full copy of your entire data set.
+Although full backups arguably provide the best protection, most organizations don't use them on a daily basis because they are time-consuming and often require a lot of disk or tape capacity.

-Because full backups are so time consuming, incremental backups were introduced as a way of decreasing the amount of time that it takes to do a backup.
-Incremental backups only backup the data that has changed since the previous backup.
+Incremental backups were introduced as a way to increase backup speed and decrease the storage space that it takes to do a full backup.
+Incremental backups only back up the data that has changed since the previous backup.

-For example, suppose that you created a full backup on Monday, and used incremental backups for the rest of the week.
-Tuesday's backup would only contain the data that has changed since Monday.
-Wednesday's backup would only contain the data that has changed since Tuesday.
+For example, suppose that you created a full backup on Monday and used incremental backups for the rest of the week.
+Tuesday's scheduled backup would only contain the data that has changed since Monday.
+Wednesday's backup files would only contain the data that has changed since Tuesday and so on.

-The primary disadvantage to incremental backups is that they can be time-consuming to restore.
+The primary disadvantage of incremental backups is that they can be time-consuming to restore.
 Going back to my previous example, suppose that you wanted to restore the backup from Wednesday.
 To do so, you would have to first restore Monday's full backup.
-After that, you would have to restore Tuesday's tape, followed by Wednesday's.
-If any of the tapes happen to be missing or damaged, then you will not be able to perform the full restoration.
+After that, you would have to restore Tuesday's backup, followed by Wednesday's.

-A differential backup is similar to an incremental backup in that it starts with a full backup, and subsequent backups only contain data that has changed.
-The difference is that while an incremental backup only includes the data that has changed since the previous backup, a differential backup contains all of the data that has changed since the last full backup.
+A differential backup is similar to an incremental backup in that it starts with a full backup and subsequent backups only contain data that has changed.
+The difference in incremental vs. differential backup is that, while an incremental backup only includes the data that has changed since the previous backup, a differential backup contains all of the data that has changed since the last full backup.

-Suppose for example that you wanted to create a full backup on Monday and differential backups for the rest of the week.
+Suppose that you wanted to create a full backup on Monday and differential backups for the rest of the week.
 Tuesday's backup would contain all of the data that has changed since Monday.
-It would therefore be identical to an incremental backup at this point.
-On Wednesday, however, the differential backup would backup any data that had changed since Monday.
+It would, therefore, be identical to an incremental backup at that point.
+On Wednesday, however, the differential backup would back up any data that had changed since Monday as well.

-The advantage that differential backups have over incremental is shorter restore times.
-Restoring a differential backup never requires more than two tape sets.
-Incremental backups on the other hand, may require a great number of tape sets.
-Of course the tradeoff is that as time progresses, a differential backup tape can grow to contain much more data than an incremental backup tape.
+The advantage that differential backup offers over incremental backups is a shorter restore time.
+When speed is important, such as in a disaster recovery scenario where downtime is unacceptable, rapid restores can be crucial.
+Restoring a differential backup never requires more than two backup sets.
+Incremental backups, on the other hand, could require a great number of backup sets.
+Of course, the tradeoff in incremental vs. differential backup is that, as time progresses, differential backup media can grow to contain much more data than an incremental backup.

 Synthetic full backup

 A synthetic full backup is a variation of an incremental backup.
-Like any other incremental backup, the actual backup process involves taking a full backup, followed by a series of incremental backups.
+Like any other incremental backup, the backup scheme involves taking a full backup, followed by a series of incremental backups.
 But synthetic backups take things one step further.

-As you can imagine, the primary advantage to synthetic full backups is greatly reduced restore times.
-Restoring a synthetic full backup doesn't require the backup operator to restore multiple tape sets as an incremental backup does.
-Synthetic full backups provide all of the advantages of a true full backup, but offer the decreased backup times and decrease bandwidth usage of an incremental backup.
+As you can imagine, the primary advantage of a synthetic full backup is a greatly reduced restore time.
+Restoring a synthetic full backup doesn't require the backup operator to restore multiple tape or disk sets like an incremental backup does.
+Synthetic full backups provide all of the advantages of a true full backup but offer the decreased backup times and bandwidth usage of an incremental backup.

 Incremental-forever backups are often used by disk-to-disk-to-tape backup systems.
-The basic idea is that like an incremental backup, and incremental-forever backup begins by taking a full backup of the data set.
-After that point, only incremental backups are taken.
+The basic idea is that, like an incremental backup, an incremental-forever backup begins by taking a full backup of the data set.
+After that point, only incremental backups are performed.

 - What does your service-level agreement dictate in regard to recovery time?

-- What are the policies regarding storing backup tapes offsite?
-If backups are shipped offsite, incremental backups are a bad idea because you have to get all the tapes back before you can begin a restoration.
+- What are the policies regarding storing backup tapes off-site?
+If backups are shipped off-site, incremental backups are a bad idea because you have to retrieve all the tapes before you can begin a restoration.

 - What types of backups does your backup application support?

-As you can see, synthetic full backups and incremental-forever backups go a long way toward modernizing the backup process, but it's important to make sure you choose the best backup type for your organization's data.
+As you can see, synthetic full backups and incremental-forever backups can go a long way toward modernizing the backup process, but it's important not to rule out other potential data backup types when choosing the best one for your organization's data.